Humber River

 Humber River Watershed Features

-The Humber River watershed encompasses 911 square kilometres, includes 1,800 kilometers of waterway and 600 bodies of water, and is home to nearly one million people.
+The Humber River watershed encompasses 90,258 ha and is home to nearly one million people.
 It is the largest watershed in TRCA’s jurisdiction.

 VIEW THE HUMBER RIVER WATERSHED REPORT CARD